Skip to Main Content

 Effects in infants

-There is only one case report of the use of dihydrocodeine during breastfeeding.
-A mother was using dihydrocodeine as a cough suppressant (5.28mg/24 hours) and was breastfeeding her 2 day old infant.
-The day after the cough suppressant was used, the infant became difficult to arouse and was not feeding well.
-The infant was admitted to hospital and found to be bradycardic, hypoglycaemic, and had low oxygen saturation.
+There is only one case report of the use of dihydrocodeine whilst breastfeeding a 2 day old infant.
+A mother was using dihydrocodeine as a cough suppressant (5.28mg/24 hours).
+The day after the cough suppressant was used, the infant was admitted to hospital and found to be bradycardic, hypoglycaemic, and had low oxygen saturation.
 However, 24 hours after admission, all symptoms resolved.
 It has been proposed that the mother was an ultra-rapid metaboliser.

 Metabolism of dihydrocodeine

 Dihydrocodeine is metabolised by a number of different pathways.
-One of these also involves the CYP2D6 enzyme that converts dihydrocodeine to dihydromorphine, which also has potent analgesic activity.
+One involves the CYP2D6 enzyme that converts dihydrocodeine to dihydromorphine, which also has potent analgesic activity.
 There is no data to confirm whether additional copies of the CYP2D6 enzyme have implications on dihydrocodeine metabolism and its potential to cause side effects.
-Further studies are needed to confirm this.

 Tramadol (both oral and intravenous) can be used short-term during breastfeeding with caution and infant monitoring.